 When the age of this provision is recollected, its inadequacy will more strikingly appear.
 The pork and rice were brought with us from England: the pork had been salted between three and four years, and every grain of rice was a moving body, from the inhabitants lodged within it.

 Our flour was the remnant of what was brought from the Cape, by the Sirius, (May 1789), and was good.
 Instead of baking it, the soldiers and convicts used to boil it up with greens.
 Op.
 Cit.1

-1790 - 5 April, Sydney: HMS Supply sailed back through the Heads from Norfolk Island and brought the terrible news - HMS Sirius was lost.
+1790 - 5 April, Sydney: HMS Supply sailed through the Heads from Norfolk Island.
+She brought terrible news - HMS Sirius was lost.

 1790 – 17 April, Batavia: Phillip had no option but to send his only vessel, the tiny HMS Supply of 170 tons, to Batavia.
 Her captain Lieutenant Ball was to buy and bring to Sydney as much as his ship could carry.

 ‘HMS Supply, captain Ball, sailed for Batavia.
 We followed her with anxious eyes until she was no longer visible.
 Truly did we say to her ‘In te omnis domus inclinata recumbit’.
 Op.
 Cit